Russian charged with conspiring to interfere in U.S. congressional elections

 NEW YORK (Reuters) - The U.S. government on Friday charged a Russian national with playing a key financial role in a Kremlin-backed plan to conduct “information warfare” against the United States, including influencing next month’s congressional elections.

-Elena Alekseevna Khusyaynova, 44, becomes the first person indicted for attempting to interfere in the 2018 U.S. elections, according to a government official with knowledge of the investigation.
+Elena Alekseevna Khusyaynova, 44, becomes the first person charged with a crime for attempting to interfere in the 2018 U.S. elections, according to a government official with knowledge of the investigation.

-The complaint said Khusyaynova was the chief accountant for Project Lakhta, an operation started in 2014 and funded by Russian oligarch Evgeny Viktorovich Prigozhin and two companies he controls, Concord Management and Consulting LLC and Concord Catering.
+Khusyaynova was the chief accountant for Project Lakhta, an operation started in 2014 and funded by Russian oligarch Evgeny Viktorovich Prigozhin and two companies he controls, Concord Management and Consulting LLC and Concord Catering, according to a criminal complaint.

-Using social media and other avenues, the conspiracy participants waged “information warfare against the United States,” attempting to sow distrust of candidates for U.S. political office and the U.S. political system, according to the complaint.

-Prigozhin and the two companies were named in February in indictments from Special Counsel Robert Mueller’s separate investigation of alleged Russian meddling in the 2016 U.S. presidential election to boost eventual winner Donald Trump over his Democratic opponent, Hillary Clinton.
+Prigozhin and the two companies had been indicted in February in Special Counsel Robert Mueller’s separate investigation of alleged Russian meddling in the 2016 U.S. presidential election to boost eventual winner Donald Trump over his Democratic opponent, Hillary Clinton.

+The complaint details new examples of Russians using fake personas on social media to stoke arguments about race and other contentious issues.
+The examples include messages targeting next month’s elections, indicating the operation has not been deterred by Mueller’s indictments earlier this year.

+“This one shows that the threat from Russia is not over,” said Barbara McQuade, a former U.S. Attorney in Michigan.
+“This is a true propaganda war.”

 The Khusyaynova case is not being handled by Mueller because it includes activities related to the 2018 elections, which are not part of his remit, the government official said.

-The complaint says that in June Khusyaynova submitted to Concord a monthly budget of 114 million Russian rubles, including expenditures for advertisements on Facebook and to pay for “development accounts” on Twitter.

-The complaint says it did find any evidence that Khusyaynova or anyone else involved in the conspiracy had any impact on the outcome of any U.S. election.
+Khusyaynova oversaw the financial operations for the project, which had a proposed budget of $35 million for January 2016 to June 2018, although part of those funds was aimed at similar operations in the European Union and Ukraine.

-Khusyaynova is a resident of St. Petersburg, Russia, and is not in U.S. custody.
+Khusyaynova, who is a resident of St. Petersburg, Russia, and is not in U.S. custody, billed Prigozhin and his companies to pay for advertisements on Facebook, bloggers, and for “development accounts” on Twitter, the complaint says.

-The complaint indicates that Russia’s campaign to sow discord in the United States continued even after Mueller’s indictments in February that named Prigozhin, Concord Management and Concord Catering among three entities and 13 Russian individuals.

 Prigozhin has been dubbed “Putin’s cook” by Russian media because his catering business has organized banquets for Russian President Vladimir Putin and other senior political figures.
 He has been hit with sanctions by the U.S. government.